-- "absolute return strategies," i.e., fund of hedge funds they sold KRS were discussed in KRS' Annual Reports, each of the Hedge Fund Sellers reviewed and was aware of the contents of the KRS Annual Reports.
+89. Hedge Fund Sellers themselves and the "absolute return assets" or "absolute return strategies," i.e., fund of hedge funds they sold KRS, were discussed in KRS' Annual Reports, and each of the Hedge Fund Sellers reviewed and was aware of the contents of the KRS Annual Reports.
 They knew that the information therein regarding the KRS "Absolute Return" assets/strategies, i.e., the Black Boxes, was incomplete, inaccurate, false, and misleading.
 Hedge Fund Sellers also knew if the true nature and risks of these high-risk/high-fee vehicles were disclosed in the KRS Annual Reports, an uproar would have resulted and the unsuitable "investments" could have been terminated, costing the Hedge Fund Sellers millions and millions of dollars a year in fees.
-Hedge Fund Sellers let the deception continue because it served their selfish economic purposes. - 106.
-In acting and failing to act as alleged herein, these Defendants knowingly aided and abetted the breach of duties by Trustees, while participating by committing overt acts, in an ongoing scheme, civil conspiracy, common course of conduct and joint enterprise acting in concert with Trustees and/or each other to commit unlawful acts, including the violation of the mandatory duties imposed on each of them and Trustees by Kentucky law.
+Hedge Fund Sellers let the deception continue because it served their selfish economic purposes.

+90. In acting and failing to act as alleged herein, these Defendants knowingly aided and abetted the breach of duties by Trustees, while participating by committing overt acts, in an ongoing scheme, civil conspiracy, common course of conduct and joint enterprise acting in concert with Trustees and/or each other to commit unlawful acts, including the violation of the mandatory duties imposed on each of them and Trustees by Kentucky law.

+c.
 PAAMCO and Buchan

-- Pacific Alternative Asset Management Company, LLC ("PAAMCO") is 107. located in Irvine, California and operates world-wide.
-PAAMCO sells investment products including hedge funds and funds of hedge funds and describes itself as: - "... a leading institutional investment firm dedicated to offering alternative investment solutions to the world's preeminent investors.
-Since its founding in 2000, PAAMCO has focused on investing on behalf of its clients while striving to raise the standard for industry-wide best practices.
+91. Pacific Alternative Asset Management Company, LLC ("PAAMCO") is located in Irvine, California and operates world-wide.
+PAAMCO sells investment products including hedge funds and funds of hedge funds and describes itself as:

+&quot;... a leading institutional investment firm dedicated to offering alternative investment solutions to the world's preeminent investors.
+Since its founding in 2000, PAAMCO has focused on investing on behalf of its clients while striving to raise the standard for industry- wide best practices.
 With a global footprint that extends across North America, South America, Europe and Asia, PAAMCO's clients include large public and private pension funds, sovereign wealth funds, foundations, endowments, insurance companies and financial institutions.
 The firm is known for its complete Alpha approach to hedge fund investing which focuses on ... controlling costs and protecting client assets."